 For fixed $k$, the announced inequality follows by summing in $\ell , 1\le \ell \le L_k$ and integrating in $y$.
 In case of equality, we have, for all $ \ell, 1\le \ell \le L_k,$ $\nu$-a.e. $y \in Y,$ and $\nu ^{cu}_y$-a.e. $w \in \xi ^{cu} (y) ,$ \( \nu ^{u}_w (\pi ^{-1}C_{k,\ell}) = \nu ^{cu}_y (\pi ^{-1}C_{k,\ell}) .\)

-So, in case of equality, we have, for $\nu$-a.e. $y \in Y$ and for $\nu ^{cu}_y$-a.e. $w \in \xi ^{cu} (y) , \, \pi _\ast (\nu ^u_w) = \pi _\ast (\nu ^{cu} _y) $ on $\CC _k.$ As $k\to \infty $, we obtain that for $\nu$-a.e. $y \in Y $ and $ \nu ^{cu}_y$-a.e. $w \in \xi ^{cu} (y) , \, \pi _\ast (\nu ^u_w) = \pi _\ast (\nu ^{cu} _y) $ on $\zeta ^u (\pi (y)).$ The proposition follows since the $\pi _\ast (\nu ^{cu}_y), y \in Y,$ are the conditional measures associated with the partition $\zeta^u$. \end{proof} In order to prove theorem \ref{TY}, we apply proposition \ref{invariance4} to the partitions \( \CC _k \) defined by $\CC _k (z) := \cap _{n = 1}^k \psi ^{n} \RR (\psi ^{-n} (z) ).$ Since \( \zeta ^u (z) : = \cap _{n \ge 0} \psi ^{-n} \RR (\psi ^n (z) ), \) the $\CC _k $ form an increasing family that generates the Borel $\s$-algebra of $\zeta ^u (z) $ for all $z \in \ZZ.$
+So, in case of equality, we have, for $\nu$-a.e. $y \in Y$ and for $\nu ^{cu}_y$-a.e. $w \in \xi ^{cu} (y) , \, \pi _\ast (\nu ^u_w) = \pi _\ast (\nu ^{cu} _y) $ on $\CC _k.$ As $k\to \infty $, we obtain that for $\nu$-a.e. $y \in Y $ and $ \nu ^{cu}_y$-a.e. $w \in \xi ^{cu} (y) , \, \pi _\ast (\nu ^u_w) = \pi _\ast (\nu ^{cu} _y) $ on $\zeta ^u (\pi (y)).$ The proposition follows since the $\pi _\ast (\nu ^{cu}_y), y \in Y,$ are the conditional measures associated with the partition $\zeta^u$. \end{proof} In order to prove theorem \ref{TY}, we apply proposition \ref{basicinequality3} to the partitions \( \CC _k \) defined by $\CC _k (z) := \cap _{n = 1}^k \psi ^{n} \RR (\psi ^{-n} (z) ).$ Since \( \zeta ^u (z) : = \cap _{n \ge 0} \psi ^{-n} \RR (\psi ^n (z) ), \) the $\CC _k $ form an increasing family that generates the Borel $\s$-algebra of $\zeta ^u (z) $ for all $z \in \ZZ.$

 Observe that, by construction, the partition $\xi ^u$ (resp. $\xi ^{cu} $) is an increasing partition made, up to measure 0, of open subsets of local unstable (resp. central unstable) leaves.
-Furthermore, we have Theorem \ref{TY} follows from proposition \ref{basicinequality3}, seen as a version of the basic inequality. \end{proof}
+Furthermore, we have (see proposition \ref{entropyrohlin}) Theorem \ref{TY} follows from proposition \ref{basicinequality3}. \end{proof}